 Allele-specific variants and enrichment analyses

-Using the AlleleDB variants found in the personal genomes of the 2 parents of the trio and 379 unrelated individuals from Phase 1 of the 1000 Genomes Project, we focus on autosomal SNVs and detected 85,742 ASE and 7,462 ASB SNVs, representing 16% and 6% of the accessible SNVs respectively (Table 1).
-15% of our candidate ASE SNVs and 3% of ASB SNVs are in the coding DNA sequences (CDS).
+Using the AlleleDB variants found in the personal genomes of the 2 parents of the trio and 379 unrelated individuals from Phase 1 of the 1000 Genomes Project, we focus on autosomal SNVs and detected 85,742 unique ASE and 7,462 ASB SNVs, representing 16% and 6% of the accessible SNVs respectively (Table 1).
+15% of our candidate ASE SNVs and 3% of ASB SNVs are in the coding DNA sequences (CDS); these correspond to log odds ratios of 0.3 (enrichment) and -0.2 (depletion) respectively, when compared to the non-coding regions (Supp Figure 1).

 Of great interest, is the annotation of these allele-specific SNVs with respect to known genomic elements, both coding and non-coding.
 We calculate the enrichment of ASB and ASE SNVs in various genomic categories.
 To do so, we further define sets of ‘control’ SNVs.
 This is especially pertinent to our enrichment analyses, since the Fisher’s exact test is dependent on the choice of the null expectation (i.e. controls).
 The control SNVs are not allele-specific and are derived from a set of ‘accessible’ SNVs, which are heterozygous SNVs and possess at least the minimum number of reads needed to be statistically detectable for allelic imbalance; in other words, the control SNVs are well-matched in power to the detected allele-specific SNVs (see Methods).
-The accessible SNVs are determined for each pooled ChIP-seq (grouped by individual and TF, not by study) or RNA-seq dataset (grouped by individual) (Supp File 7).
+The accessible SNVs are determined for each pooled ChIP-seq (grouped by individual and TF, not by study) or RNA-seq dataset (grouped by individual).

-To estimate the degree of allele-specificity in both coding and non-coding genomic elements, we calculate the enrichment (or depletion) of allele-specific SNVs by comparing allele-specific SNVs relative to the control SNVs using Fisher’s exact tests.
+To estimate the degree of allele-specificity in both coding and non-coding genomic elements, we calculate the enrichment of allele-specific SNVs by comparing allele-specific SNVs relative to the control SNVs using Fisher’s exact tests.
+The enrichment analyses are performed in two ways: ‘expanded’ and ‘collapsed’.
+The former counts each occurrence of SNV, accessible or allele-specific, in each individual whereas the latter collapses and counts an accessible or allele-specific SNV location as a unique SNV as long as it occurs in at least one individual.
 Enrichment analyses are performed in genomic annotations (or categories) with differing granularities, from broad genomic categories to individual genes.
 Broad genomic categories are grouped based on similar functional context.
 These include 708 non-coding genomic categories from the ENCODE project25 (e.g. DNaseI hypersensitivity sites and transcription factor binding motifs) and six gene sets known to be involved in monoallelic expression (MAE)26,27 (e.g. imprinted genes,28 olfactory receptor genes29).
-From 708 non-coding categories, we observed statistical significance (Bonferroni-corrected p ≤ 0.05) for 201 and 320 categories for ASB and ASE SNVs respectively (Supp file 1).
-For the MAE gene sets, most of them have been found to be significantly enriched in both ASB and ASE SNVs (except for ASB SNVs in MHC).
-We include a list of genes found to experience random monoallelic expression (RME) in a study by Gimelbrant et al (2007)30, and we show that the category is only enriched in ASE SNVs.
-Interestingly, there is a depletion in ASE SNVs for the constitutively expressed housekeeping genes (Figure 4).
+Between the two enrichment analyses, we observe more consistent trends in the odds ratios of ASB SNVs than ASE SNVs across the various categories.
+For example, most of the MAE gene sets have been found to be significantly enriched in both ASB and ASE SNVs except for the list of genes found to experience random monoallelic expression (RME) in a study by Gimelbrant et al (2007)30.
+The category is only enriched in ASE SNVs when we collapsed the SNV count (Supp Fig 1) but depleted when we expanded the SNV count across individuals.
+This suggests that the random monoallelic expression in the listed genes is not consistently observed in all individuals.
+Interestingly, there is a consistent depletion in ASE SNVs for the constitutively expressed housekeeping genes (Figure 4b).